 Elberta Reid – Advocated and lobbied for the Sipsey Wilderness legislation in Washington, DC; Editor, co-producer and promoter of the film, The Bankhead Forest-An Alabama Adventure.

-Weesie Smith – Field botanist for the Bankhead Wilderness Feasibility Study Committee; coauthor of Alabama Conservancy’s 1971 “Wild Areas” proposal.
+Weesie Smith – Field botanist for the Bankhead Wilderness Feasibility Study Committee; coauthor of Alabama Conservancy’s 1971 “Wild Areas” proposal; Co-author of the Eastern Wilderness Act of 1975.

 Mary Burks – The mother of Alabama wilderness; organizer of the Wilderness Feasibility Study Committee